mimiro-io/objectstorage-datalayer/README.md

-# Storage DataLayer
+# Object Storage - S3, Azure - Data Layer

-Datahub Data Layer for Storage, supported is S3 and Azure Blob You can either post a full dataset or incremental changes
+A Data Layer for AWS S3 and Azure Blob Storage that conforms to the Universal Data API specification (https://open.mimiro.io/specifications/uda/latest.html).
+This data layer can be used in conjunction with the MIMIRO data hub (https://github.com/mimiro-io/datahub) to create a modern data fabric.
+This data layer can be configured to write streams of entities or complete datasets as JSON or Parquest files to Azure Blob Storage and AWS S3.

+Releases of this data layer are published to docker hub in the repository: `mimiro/mysql-datalayer`

 ## API

 The service is an implementation of the [Universal Data API](https://open.mimiro.io/specifications/uda/latest.html).
 The main use is the [POST aspect](https://open.mimiro.io/specifications/uda/latest.html#post) of the API description, which can help to store datasets as files in cloud storage services.

 But the listing of datasets and retieval of existing storage objects as UDA entity batches are also available.

 ### POST entities